niekwit/damid-seq/docs/usage.rst

         cpu: 2
         time: 20

-A lot of the DamID signal can come from the plasmids that were used to express the Dam-POIs, and this can skew the analysis.
+A lot of the DamID signal can come from the plasmids that are used to express the Dam-POIs, and this can skew the analysis.

 To prevent this, two approaches are available: